miranavvs/mysq-express/README.md

 $sudo npm install

-2-create new  database in your local server and export  database.sql
+2-create new  database in your local server and import  database.sql

 Configuration file  here :/config/config.js